Updated on: Feb 14th, 2025

 Under the employment transactions, an employee offers services, and the employer provides a salary plus other non-monetary benefits (perquisites).
 So, at both ends, there is supply, and thus the same should be taxable under GST.
 In this article, let us understand in detail the treatment of GST on employee remuneration and notice pay recovery.

-Thus, supply made by an employer to an employee is liable to GST even if it is made without consideration (except gifts up to Rs.
+Thus, supplies made by an employer to an employee is liable to GST even if it is made without consideration (except gifts up to Rs.
 50,000).
 However, Schedule III of the CGST Act states that ‘services by an employee to the employer in the course of or concerning his employment’ are not considered as supply of goods or services.
 So, GST does not apply to employee remuneration.